Dir: Jon M Chu

 The other thing that sometimes makes this film worth the time is the action, particularly one fantastic ten minute set piece that begins with a swordfight in a monastery and ends with ninjas pursuing Snake Eyes and Jinx through the mountains on zip lines.
 It’s exactly as ludicrous as it sounds, and all the better for that.

 The best parts of GI JOE: Retaliation remind me of being a kid playing with action figures (though I never had these toys).
 At that age your imagination is totally free, and runs with the silliest but most entertaining ideas it can think of.
-If the whole film had stuck to that tone then this could have been another consistent, if guilty, pleasure, just as the first film was, unfortunately the film too often comes crashing down to Earth, and then you notice that the script is by an illiterate chimp, that as much as you’ve developed a massive crush on her Elodie Yung really can’t act, that Bruce Willis might as well be asleep and that you really should be feeling guilty for enjoying the other bits.
+If the whole film had stuck to that tone this could have been a guilty pleasure, just as the first film was.
+Unfortunately Retaliation too often comes crashing down to Earth, and then you notice that the script is by an illiterate chimp, that as much as you’ve developed a massive crush on her Elodie Yung really can’t act, that Bruce Willis might be asleep and that you really should be feeling guilty for enjoying the other bits.
 I can’t quite recommend it, but I can’t say I didn’t enjoy myself in fits and starts.